 We will not bore you with the exact scientific reasoning as to how exactly condensation is formed.
 Instead, we will give you a brief explanation of what causes it to form on your windows.

-Condensation is formed when a cold surface is exposed to a warm mix that contains moisture or humidity; it then changes into liquid in form.
+Condensation is formed when a cold surface is exposed to a warm mix that contains moisture or humidity; it then changes into liquid form.
 This means that when cold air outside combines with the warm temperatures on the surface of your windows, it may turn into condensation.

 What Causes Condensation on Inside of Windows As Opposed to the Outside?